 The award is now in its 54th year and honours Robert Daniel Lawrence (1892–1968), Scottish co-founder of Diabetes UK.
 RD Lawrence led the creation of one of the earliest and largest diabetes clinics in the UK and pioneered research into aspects of diabetes management we use today, including the role of diet and exercise.
 He recognised the importance of patient engagement in research, education and welfare; values he brought to the Diabetes Association (now Diabetes UK), which he co-founded in 1934 with H.G.
 Wells.

-This lecture will be awarded to a diabetes team or an individual who have worked collaboratively across healthcare teams to provide integrated, person-centred care in the community.
-Their work will have enabled and empowered people to engage with and better manage their diabetes and will have been informed by patient views and perspectives.
+This lecture is awarded to a diabetes team or an individual who has worked collaboratively across healthcare teams to provide integrated, person-centred care in the community.
+Their work has enabled and empowered people to engage with and better manage their diabetes and has been informed by patient views and perspectives.

 This award is in honour of Mary MacKinnon who passed away in 2013, a nurse and lecturer who specialised in practice and diabetes nursing.
 Mary was dedicated to the care and education of people with diabetes and those close to them and worked locally, nationally and internationally to this end.
 She promoted professional education in diabetes and the inclusion of primary healthcare providers in local integrated diabetes teams with personal support provided by specialist teams.
 Mary was committed to the philosophy of 'whole person care', which enables people with diabetes to manage their condition, to be the key member of their own healthcare team and to be included and involved in the planning of local diabetes services.